Solid Fuel Heaters and Fires

 All new wood burners must comply with the National Environmental Standards.
 A list of burners meeting the standard is available from the Ministry for the Environment.

-For more information on this print off the Solid Fuel Appliances Information Sheet from our Building Consents Forms link below or visit the Council’s Customer Services Centre.
+For more information print the Solid Fuel Appliances Information Sheet or visit the Council’s Customer Services Centre.

 Building Consent applications for solid fuel heater or fireplace installations are generally processed within 3 days provided all documentation is provided.